How to keep the weight off?

 Nowadays, everything seems to be in the ‘fast-forward’ mode.
 Some me-time is very precious and very challenging to find.
 Watching your favorite series usually leads to mindless eating.

 And let's be honest, what kind of progress are you making while sitting on the couch?
 None!

 I'm not saying that you shouldn’t watch TV or play your games.
 But you should limit the screen time.
 By setting a limit on your screen time, you are consciously making more time for other activities like exercise (or spending quality and electronic free time with your family)

 The bottom line is - there are no secrets to keeping the weight off.
-No magical pills, potions, creams or drinks.
-It takes consistency, hard work, patience, and self-love to achieve lasting results.
+No magical pills, potions, creams, or drinks.
+It takes consistency, hard work, patience, and self-love and a plan to achieve lasting results.

 Luke Searrafitness€ 1,39 pm